The Washington County Arts Mapping Project

 To that end, we’d like to gain some numbers on our economic impact collectively, so we can demonstrate our value by the numbers.

 This sounds great!
 What Can I Do?

 Please fill out the linked survey here.
 The information is broadly posed and will be kept entirely confidential.
 We will use the totals we gather to show our impact as a field and perhaps the averages of how much organizations and individual artists (not by name) are contributing to the county’s economy.
 As you may know, Washington County suspended spending on tourism until they could assess what economic value tourism has on our local economy.
 If we can have some real numbers at our fingertips on economic impact of the arts, we (and you) can prove to the County and others our value and worth for promoting.
 We can also apply for further funding as a community, based on the millions being generated by our community each year.

-If you complete the survey and attend at least one more convening (to be held during the first three months of 2017), we can offer you an honorarium of $25 for your time.
+If you complete the survey and attend at least one more convening (to be held during the first half of 2017), we can offer you an honorarium of $25 for your time.